hashiromer/ShopiMock/README.md

 ## Usage

 The endpoint can be queried programmatically from any application which can issue HTTP POST requests like curl or from javaScript.
-However it would be more convenient to build queries first interactively using a dedicated Graphql IDE like Graphiql, Apollo Studio,Insomnia or GraphQL Playground etc. I have found Apollo Studio to be the most
+However it would be more convenient to build queries first interactively using a dedicated Graphql IDE like Graphiql, Apollo Studio,Insomnia or GraphQL Playground etc.

 ## Current Limitations